acepor/acepor.github.io/_posts/2017-10-23-Notes-of-Qcon-Shanghai-2017.md

+---
+layout: post
-# Notes of QCon Shanghai 2017
+title: Notes of QCon Shanghai 2017
+tags: [Conference]
+---

 ## General thoughts

 1. If a simple algorithm can solve the problem, do we need a more complex algorithm to implement it?
 2. Most companies use multiple models to solve a single problem.